Please do not touch.

 Event/premiere in Punctum, Prague in January ///

-Event/ three days long presentation in Horizont Gallery, Budapest ///
+Event/ three days long presentation in Horizont Gallery, Budapest ///T

-The multi channel video installation with narration and sound draws up a vacated scene where the
+The closed circuit multi channel video projection with narration and sound draws up list of vacated scenes where automatization, introspection and catatonia together tend to demolish the self and/or the body.

 „The narrative part of the video draws from Mark Fisher’s call to consider mental